telerik/xaml-docs/controls/radcalendar/howto/binding-to-objects.md

 ---
 title: Binding to Objects
 page_title: Binding to Objects
-description: Check our "Binding to Objects" documentation article for the RadCalendar WPF control.
+description: Check our &quot;Binding to Objects&quot; documentation article for the RadCalendar WPF control.
 slug: radcalendar-binding-to-objects
 tags: binding,to,objects
 published: True